griffinbank/titan/doc/source/index.html.md

                ; ...
 ```

-If you're currently using a SQL database for your application, you probably already
+If you're currently using a SQL database for your application, make sure to
-have the appropriate JDBC driver in your dependencies.
-If not, you'll need to
+include the appropriate JDBC driver in your dependencies.
+The example code
-add one.
-The example code includes a fairly recent version of the
-PostgreSQL JDBC driver.
+includes a fairly recent version of the PostgreSQL JDBC driver.

 ```clojure
                [compojure "1.5.0"]